 Version history 2

-Copyright, trademarks, and disclaimer
+Copyright, trademarks, and disclaimer 8

-GDPR compliance and Milestone XProtect VMS
+GDPR compliance and Milestone XProtect VMS 9

 What is GDPR?
+9

-Who are the key stakeholders of GDPR as related to video surveillance?
+Who are the key stakeholders of GDPR as related to video surveillance?1 2

-Data subject 11
+Data subject 2

-Data subject rights 11
+Data subject rights1 2

-Data subject request 13
+Data subject request 4

 What is personal data?
-13
+4

-Data controller 16
+Data controller 7

-Security officer (VMS supervisor)
+Security officer (VMS supervisor) 9

-User permissions management
+User permissions management 9

-Data protection training 19
+Data protection training 20

-VMS system administrator
+VMS system administrator 21

-VMS operator
+VMS operator 21

-Handling exported data 21
+Handling exported data2 22

-Handling exported data in notifications and email
+Handling exported data in notifications and email2 23

-Considerations regarding evidence lock 23
+Considerations regarding evidence lock2 24

+Considerations regarding video push2 24

-Personal data breach 23
+Personal data breach 25

-Data processor
+Data processor 25

-Summary 25
+Summary2 26

-For more information
+For more information2 27

-Appendixes
+Appendixes2

-Appendix: GDPR compliance 28
+Appendix: GDPR compliance 29

 Do you have a lawful basis for collecting data?
-28

-Conducting an impact assessment 32
+Conducting an impact assessment

 Individual rights

 Right to access

 Right to be forgotten (Right to erasure)

 Right to restriction of processing

 Privacy by design

 What should you do?
-39

-Requirements for privacy by design 39
+Requirements for privacy by design

-Privacy by design and privacy by default
+Privacy by design and privacy by default41

-Setting up and configuring the video surveillance system 42
+Setting up and configuring the video surveillance system

-Who should have access to the VMS?
-43
+Who should have access to the VMS?45

 Protecting stored and transmitted data

-Accountability 45
+Accountability

 Checklist for securing integrity and confidentiality

+Policies to safeguard use of mobile devices

-Appendix: On-the-spot notice 48
+Appendix: On-the-spot notice

 Appendix: Video Surveillance Policy

-Appendix: Data Protection Impact Assessment 50
+Appendix: Data Protection Impact Assessment

 Inherent risks with using VMS

-Appendix: Data Processor Agreement 53
+Appendix: Data Processor Agreement

-Appendix: The Milestone XProtect VMS system and GDPR 53
+Appendix: The Milestone XProtect VMS system and GDPR

-Additional safeguards 57
+Additional safeguards

-Appendix: Data processing in the Milestone XProtect VMS environment 64
+Appendix: Data processing in the Milestone XProtect VMS environment

+Appendix: Data processing performed in external cloud services

-Index 68
+Index